-- \Rightarrow You will be given a number card at the counter in the order of arrival. - ⇒ Screening of documents start at 1:30pm.
-Each applicant will be called and have his/her documents screened in numerical order by the number cards. - ⇒ Presentation of the documents for screening must be made by an applicant in person and must be accompanied by an interpreter if he/she has difficulties communicating in Japanese.

-Note: Typically, prefectural ALT supervisors cannot accompany ALTs without taking nenkyū themselves.
-Therefore, it is a good idea to go with another ALT, Japanese-speaking friend, or have your supervisor's phone number on hand in case of any emergency language barrier issues.

-⇒ This process can easily take up to 2 hours or more, so make sure you don't have anything pressing to do later on in the day.
+- $\checkmark$ You will be given a number card at the counter in order of arrival. - ✓ Each applicant will be called and have his/her documents screened either by numerical order by the number cards or by appointment time. - ✓ Presentation of the documents for screening must be made by an applicant in person and must be accompanied by an interpreter if he/she has difficulties communicating in Japanese. - ✓ Note: Typically, prefectural ALT supervisors cannot accompany ALTs without taking nenkyū themselves.
+Therefore, it is a good idea to go with another ALT, Japanese- speaking friend, or have your supervisor's phone number on hand in case of any emergency language barrier issues. - This process can easily take up to 3-4 hours or more, so make sure you don't have anything pressing to do later on in the day.